Shagen37/lf_training_book/_book/bps-model.md

 output: html_document
 ---

-## Randy's notes on this page
+# Biophysical Settings Models

+**Randy's thoughts**

+Set people up to use SyncroSim:

-* set folks up to explore BpS models (link to veg modeling page, etc.)
+* link to veg modeling site

-## SyncroSim

-Where to get.
+* show how to use LF package
+* quick tour of how model connects to description